How Much Does a Frasca Flight Simulator Cost?

 This is a great question and one we get more than any other.
 The quick answer is that price depends on several factors; training needs, the aircraft type, the level of the device qualification (FAA, JAA or equivalent), device features and more.
 Due to the wide range of flight simulation products available, the cost can range from several thousand dollars to several million.
 To get a more accurate answer, let’s dig a little deeper by breaking this down to product levels.

-Entry Level Reconfigurable Device (RTD)
+Entry Level: Reconfigurable Training Device (RTD)

-Full Flight Simulators (FFS)
+The Most Advanced: Full Flight Simulators (FFS)

-While there is a wide price range between Frasca’s lowest and highest priced simulators, Frasca offers a large selection of options and devices priced between the two extremes to fit your training requirements and budget.
-These include FTDs for both fixed wing and rotary wing aircraft.
+While there is a wide price range between FRASCA’s lowest (RTD) and highest (FFS) priced simulators, Frasca offers a large selection of mid-level devices between the two to fit your training requirements and budget.
+These include AATDs and Flight Training Devices (FTDs) for both fixed wing and rotary wing aircraft.

-Available for Cessna, Piper, Diamond, Cirrus and other popular fixed wing aircraft, our build to print FTDs include standard features as well as many options, such as a choice of avionics packages and visual systems.
+Available for Cessna, Piper, Diamond, Cirrus and other popular fixed wing aircraft, our BTP FTDs include many standard features with many options available such as choice of avionics packages and visual systems.
 The simulator cost of a fixed wing FTD is largely dependent on a customer’s configuration and options chosen.
-Frasca’s BTP FTDs start at $200,000 for a piston aircraft and $700,000 for a turboprop or jet aircraft.
+FRASCA’s BTP FTDs start at around $200,000 for a piston aircraft and $700,000 for a turboprop or jet aircraft.